Holy Trinity Evangelical Lutheran Church

 We are evangelical.
 That is to say, we proclaim the good news (evangel) that Christ’s life, death, and resurrection has overcome sin, death, and the devil.
-We do not excuse sin, no matter the opinion of the world, rather we proclaim repentance and forgiveness of sin in Jesus name.
+We do not excuse sin, no matter how the world’s opinion sways, rather we proclaim repentance and forgiveness of sin in Jesus name.
 Christ’s work on the cross is essential to every aspect of our faith, preaching, and worship.

 “The word is near you, in your mouth and in your heart